studentyaoshi/IACRC/README.md

 ##### Enhancer annotation

-Enhancer annotation were .bed file of the chromatin states downloaded from Roadmap, http://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/.
+Enhancer annotation is .bed file contains the chromatin states downloaded from Roadmap, http://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/.
 In our paper, we used the chromatin states of GM12878 and '7_Enh' annotation in the forth column as input.

 ```
 chr10	174200	174400	7_Enh	0	.
 174200	174400	255,255,0